Anton Wilhelm Amo: Philosophical career and later life

 Amo returned to the University of Halle to lecture in philosophy under his preferred name of Antonius Guilielmus Amo Afer.
-In 1736 he was made a professor.
-From his lectures, he produced his second major work in 1738, Treatise on the Art of Philosophising Soberly and Accurately, in which he developed an empiricist epistemology very close to but distinct from that of philosophers such as John Locke and David Hume.
-In it he also examined and criticised faults such as intellectual dishonesty, dogmatism, and prejudice.
+In 1736, he moved to the University of Jena in a conditional role, pending nostrification tied to student attendance, rather than being made a professor outright.
+From his lectures, he produced his second major work in 1738, Treatise on the Art of Philosophising Soberly and Accurately, a 208-page compendium divided into a General Part (six chapters) and a Special Part (four sections containing twenty-two chapters).
+The work opens with what has been called the "Intentional Principle"—the thesis that every being apart from God is the effect of an intention carried forward to its end—which grounds Amo's classification of the sciences, his theory of truth, and his account of the mind's operations.
+The work also examines intellectual dishonesty, dogmatism, and prejudice, though these topics occupy only a small portion of the whole.
+The Tractatus is continuous with Amo's two 1734 dissertations (the Apatheia already refers to "our Logic"), and a recently discovered letter at the University of Tartu Library (dated March 24, 1736) suggests Amo may have sent the manuscript to the St. Petersburg Academy of Sciences as part of a job application.

 In 1740, Amo took up a post in philosophy at the University of Jena, but while there he experienced a number of changes for the worse.
 The Duke of Brunswick-Wolfenbüttel had died in 1735, leaving him without his long-standing patron and protector.
 That coincided with social changes in Germany, which was becoming intellectually and morally narrower and less liberal.
 Those who argued against the secularisation of education (and against the rights of Africans in Europe) were regaining their ascendancy over those who campaigned for greater academic and social freedom, such as Christian Wolff.

 Amo was subjected to an unpleasant campaign by some of his enemies, including a public lampoon staged at a theatre in Halle.
 He finally decided to return to the land of his birth.
 He set sail on a Dutch West India Company ship to Ghana via Guinea, arriving in about 1747; his father and a sister were still living there.
 His life from then on becomes more obscure.
 According to at least one report, he was taken to a Dutch fortress, Fort San Sebastian in Shama, in the 1750s, possibly to prevent him sowing dissent amongst the people.
 The exact date, place, and manner of his death are unknown, though he probably died in about 1759 at the fort in Shama in Ghana.